Farm and Garden

 National Leader in Local Procurement

-The Office of School Nutrition proudly supports local procurement through a partnership with local farmers and distributors.
+The Division of School Nutrition proudly supports local procurement through a partnership with local farmers and distributors.

 Detroit School Garden Collaborative

-The Detroit School Garden Collaborative is a farm-to-school initiative operated by the Detroit Public Schools Community District's Office of School Nutrition.
+The Detroit School Garden Collaborative is a farm-to-school initiative operated by the District's Division of School Nutrition.

-Eighty-two DPSCD schools are currently participating in this innovative program, with plans for all DPSCD schools to receive a garden.
+82 DPSCD schools are currently participating in this innovative program, with plans for all DPSCD schools to receive a garden.
 Each site features six raised garden beds, built by exceptional DPSCD carpentry students at Drew Transition Center.
-Fruit, vegetables, and edible flowers are grown in the six provided raised beds for use in classroom taste testings and activities or for school salad bars.
-A partnership with Keep Growing Detroit, provides all school gardens with ample seeds and transplants in spring, summer, and fall which ensures that the gardens are always producing.
+Fruit, vegetables, and edible flowers are grown in the six provided raised beds for use in classroom taste tests and activities or for school salad bars.
+A partnership with Keep Growing Detroit provides all school gardens with ample seeds and transplants in spring, summer, and fall, which ensures that the gardens are always producing.

 DREW FARM

-Drew Farm is a two-acre farm at Drew Transition Center, a DPSCD school serving exceptional 18-26 year olds with cognitive and physical impairments.
-The farm consists of six unheated greenhouses ranging from 3,000 to 4320 square feet as well as one acre and a half acres of field production space.
+Drew Farm is a two-acre farm at Drew Transition Center, a DPSCD school serving exceptional 18-26-year-olds with cognitive and physical impairments.
+The farm consists of six unheated greenhouses ranging from 3,000 to 4320 square feet, as well as one and a half acres of field production space.
 On average, 20,000 pounds of fresh, organically produced food are grown for the school lunch program.
-The crop plan is aligned to district menus and salad bars to optimize usage.
-Drew is the center-piece of the school garden program and was designed as a replicable model to increase in house food production district-wide.
+The crop plan is aligned with District menus and salad bars to optimize usage.
+Drew is the centerpiece of the school garden program and was designed as a replicable model to increase in-house food production district-wide.

 Drew Farm also hosts field trips and community events for students and DPSCD families to learn about local agriculture, healthy eating, and sustainability.